aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/odtsaveoptions/password/_index.md

 let builder = new aw.DocumentBuilder(doc);
 builder.writeln("Hello world!");

-// Create a new aw.Saving.OdtSaveOptions, and pass either "SaveFormat.Odt",
+// Create a new OdtSaveOptions, and pass either "SaveFormat.Odt",
 // or "SaveFormat.Ott" as the format to save the document in. let saveOptions = new aw.Saving.OdtSaveOptions(saveFormat);
 saveOptions.password = "@sposeEncrypted_1145";